Tiger's Eye, Hawk's Eye, Cat's Eye

 Specific Properties

 The most obvious property and the reason for its use as a gemstone is the silky shine that can be seen in polished, and especially in tumbled and cabochon-cut stones.
 All "eyes" show a wavy pattern of parallel lines that seem to move when the stone is turned.
 Smaller specimen will show only one or two long lines.
 This effect is named chatoyance because its look resembles an eye of a cat ("chat" is French for cat).
 It can also be seen in other minerals, for example in chrysoberyl, which is then named "oriental cat's eye".
-The chatoyance is a result of the fibrous structure of tiger's eye, hawk's eye, and cat's eye.

 Hawk's eye is a partially silicified fibrous blue-gray crocidolite asbestos, so its fibrous structure is due to embedded fibers of crocidolite in quartz.
 It is usually very dark and almost opaque.